adaptyteam/adapty-docs/versioned_docs/version-3.0/quickstart.md

 ![Play Store configuration](https://files.readme.io/fa64f4d-99608fc-Android_store_configuration.png "99608fc-Android_store_configuration.png")

-To find Package Name Open the Google Play Developer Console and select the app whose ID you need.
+To find Package Name, open the [Google Play Developer Console](https://play.google.com/console/u/0/developers) and select the app whose ID you need.
 The ID is specified next to the app's name and logo.
 – [Where to find Service account key file? **→** ](service-account-key-file)
 – [Where to find Real-time Developer Notifications (RTDN)? **→**](real-time-developer-notifications-rtdn)